Kashmiris in Punjab: Post-independence

 Kashmiri Muslims constituted an important segment of several Punjabi cities such as Sialkot, Lahore, Amritsar and Ludhiana.
-Following the partition of India in 1947 and the subsequent communal unrest across Punjab, Muslim Kashmiris living in East Punjab migrated en masse to West Punjab.
+Following the partition of India in 1947 and the subsequent communal unrest across Punjab, many Muslim Kashmiris living in East Punjab migrated en masse to West Punjab.
 Kashmiri migrants from Amritsar have had a big influence on Lahore's contemporary cuisine and culture.
 The Kashmiris of Amritsar were more steeped in their Kashmiri culture than the Kashmiris of Lahore.
 Ethnic Kashmiris from Amritsar also migrated in large numbers to Rawalpindi, where Kashmiris had already introduced their culinary traditions during the British Raj.

 An exclusive research conducted by the "Jang Group and Geo Television Network" showed that the Kashmiri community had been involved in spearheading the power politics of Lahore district since 1947.
 The Kashmiri diaspora in Punjab also influences politics in the Gujranwala, Gujrat and Sialkot districts.

+Demographics

+In Pakistan's Punjab

+As per the 2017 Pakistani census, ethnic Kashmiris made up 30% of the Lahore District, which back then amounted to some 3,3 million individuals out of a total Lahore District population of around 11 million.
+Ethnic Kashmiris also live in the other urban centers of Pakistan's Punjab.

-Notable Kashmiris of Punjab
+Notable Punjabi Kashmiris

-One of the most highly educated and prominent Kashmiris in Punjab was Muhammad Iqbal, whose poetry displayed a keen sense of belonging to Kashmir Valley.
-Another member of the Kashmiri diaspora in Punjab was the famous storywriter Saadat Hasan Manto who was proud of his Kashmiri ancestry.
-Notable members of the Kashmiri diaspora in Pakistan also include the former Prime Minister Nawaz Sharif (paternal ancestry from Anantnag), Finance Minister Ishaq Dar, and politician Khawaja Asif.
+One of the most highly educated and prominent Punjabi-Kashmiri was Muhammad Iqbal, whose poetry displayed a keen sense of belonging to Punjab and Kashmir Valley.
+Another Punjabi-Kashmiri was the famous storywriter Saadat Hasan Manto.
+The Sharif family is a notable Punjabi-Kashmiri political family, the members of the family include the former prime minister of Pakistan Nawaz Sharif, the incumbent prime minister Shehbaz Sharif, and the chief minister of Punjab Maryam Nawaz; other political figures also include the deputy prime minister of Pakistan Ishaq Dar and defence minister Khawaja Asif.
 The following is a list of notable Kashmiris of Punjab: